DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 Tabulated data in the BIDS `rawdata/phenotype/` directory includes demographic, toxicology, and behavioral data (see details [here](../../datacuration/phenotypes.md)) available in both tab-separated values (TSV) and [Apache Parquet](https://parquet.apache.org/) formats.
 Some concatenated, file-based data are also offered as CSV and Parquet files.
 Both formats are provided to support a range of tools and user preferences.
 However, **we recommend using Parquet for NBDC tabulated data to ensure correctly specified data types, faster loading speeds, and lower memory usage.**

 ### Plain Text (TSV/CSV)
 Plain text formats (TSV/CSV) are widely compatible and easy to inspect, but less efficient for large datasets.
-They don't support selective column loading or preserve metadata, such as data type specification.
+They don't support selective column loading or preserve metadata, such as data type specification; the metadata is instead available via the sidecar JSON files for plan text files.
 As a result, tools like Python or R must guess data types during import, often incorrectly.
 For example, categorical values like "0"/"1" for "Yes"/"No" (commonly used in NBDC datasets) may be interpreted as numeric, and columns with mostly missing values may be treated as empty if the first few rows lack data.

-To avoid such issues, it's recommended to manually define column types using the accompanying data dictionary during the import.
+To avoid such issues, it's recommended to manually define column types using the accompanying data dictionaries included in the sidecar JSON metadata files during the import.
 The `NBDCtools` R package offers a helper function, `read_dsv_formatted()`, to automate this process (see [Recommended Programs](recprograms.md#tabulated-data) for details).

 ### Parquet
 <div id="parquetbids" class="notification-banner" onclick="toggleCollapse(this)">